LeiQiaoZhi/shader-web/README.md

 live demo: https://shaderweb.netlify.app

-**Key Features:**

-- Render GLSL frag shader onto a canvas using WebGL, supports **multi-pass rendering**
-- Tweak your uniforms using ui widgets and see changes in real-time!
-    - Use a `.toml` or `.json` config file to specify the uniform widgets
-- Edit shader source code using a modern embedded code editor, or upload your file
-    - Support **vim**, emacs, vscode, sublime keybindings
-    - Support a large number of themes
-- Switch between light and dark themes for the website

 | Feature                                     | ***Shader Web*** | ShaderToy |
 |---------------------------------------------|------------------|-----------|
 | Real-Time Shader Rendering                  | ✅                | ✅         |